facebook/create-react-app/packages/react-scripts/template/README.md

 ### Failing a Build When the Linter Encounters an Issue

-By default the linter will never cause `npm start` or `npm build` to fail.
-If you want to fail a build when the linter encounters an issue you must set the `CI` environment variable to `true` when running the command.
+By default the linter will never cause `npm start` or `npm build` to fail on warnings.
+If you want to fail a build when the linter encounters a warning you must set the `CI` environment variable to `true` when running the command.
 Here's an example:

 On Linux, macOS (Bash):